 Henri de TOULOUSE-LAUTREC, French, 1864-1901

 Henri De Toulouse-Lautrec, a famous French painter, started using pastels in his early childhood.
-He was painting on the streets of Paris with watercolors and oils, including gouache paint.
-In 1892 he moved to Montmartre, where he met many artists that shared their skills and knowledge with him.
-He was painting with various mediums: chalk, soft pastel, ink, oil, watercolor, and gouache.
-When painting with gouache he was using cardboard as it’s steady and hold the paint well.
-He was really a mixed media artist, as we would say today, and gouache painting was one of the numerous skills he had.
+He painted on the streets of Paris with watercolors and oils, including gouache paint.
+In 1892, he moved to Montmartre, where he met many artists who shared their skills and knowledge.
+He painted with various mediums: chalk, soft pastel, ink, oil, watercolor, and gouache.
+When painting with gouache, he was using cardboard as it’s steady and holds the paint well.
+He was a mixed media artist, as we would say today, and gouache painting was one of his numerous skills.

 Vasily Kandinsky, Russian, 1866-1944